Impossible Mission 2025

 Impossible Mission 2025 is a side scrolling platform and action game for the Amiga computer system.
 It's a remake of the 1984 game Impossible Mission.
 It was released by MicroProse in 1994 as two different versions.
-One for the Amiga 500 and 600 systems, and a version for the AGA enhanced Amiga 1200, 4000 and CD32 systems.
-A third version was developed for the Super NES and Sega Genesis, but never released.
+One for the Amiga 500 and 600 systems, and a version for the AGA enhanced Amiga 1200, 4000, and CD32 systems.
+Console conversions were being developed for the Super NES and Sega Genesis, but never released.

 Characters

 The player can take control of either the female Tasha, male Felix Fly, or robot RAM 2.
-Each have different strengths and weaknesses.
+Each has different strengths and weaknesses.